lillymolleti/lillymolleti/README.md

 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me ... lillymolleti492002@gmail.com
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I still watch doremon
+I Love to Google about Google!

 <!---
 lillymolleti/lillymolleti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.